 What Will You Study

-A great strength of LEC is its ability to share expertise and ideas from many disciplines in order to provide a flexible approach, which is so important in the dynamic, rapidly developing discipline of Environmental Science.
+A great strength of LEC is its ability to share expertise and ideas from many disciplines in order to provide a flexible approach, which is so important in the dynamic, rapidly developing discipline of geography.
 Although the work is often organised within themes and research groups there is much collaborative activity transcending these boundaries.